beancount/docs/docs/a_proposal_for_an_improvement_on_inventory_booking.md

 *(Please note: I’m not deeply familiar with the finer details of the inner workings of Ledger; I inferred its behavior from building test examples and reading the docs.
 If I got any of this wrong, please do let me know by leaving a comment.)*

 Ledger’s approach to booking is quite liberal.
-Internally, [<span class="underline">Ledger does not distinguish between conversions held at cost and regular price conversions</span>](http://www.google.com/url?q=http%3A%2F%2Fledger-cli.org%2F3.0%2Fdoc%2Fledger3.html%23Prices-versus-costs&sa=D&sntz=1&usg=AFQjCNGAZPEtX3TjQysbqsDnF48d5a29Hw): all conversions are assumed held at cost, and the only place trading lots appear is at reporting time (using its `--lots` option).
+Internally, [<u>Ledger does not distinguish between conversions held at cost and regular price conversions</u>](http://www.google.com/url?q=http%3A%2F%2Fledger-cli.org%2F3.0%2Fdoc%2Fledger3.html%23Prices-versus-costs&sa=D&sntz=1&usg=AFQjCNGAZPEtX3TjQysbqsDnF48d5a29Hw): all conversions are assumed held at cost, and the only place trading lots appear is at reporting time (using its `--lots` option).

-Its “`{}`” cost syntax is [<span class="underline">meant to be used to disambiguate lots on a position reduction</span>](http://ledger-cli.org/3.0/doc/ledger3.html#Explicit-posting-costs), not to be used when acquiring a position.
+Its “`{}`” cost syntax is [<u>meant to be used to disambiguate lots on a position reduction</u>](http://ledger-cli.org/3.0/doc/ledger3.html#Explicit-posting-costs), not to be used when acquiring a position.
 The cost of acquiring a position is specified using the “`@`” price notation:

     2014/05/01 * Buy some stock (Ledger syntax) Assets:Investments:Stock        10 HOOL @ 500 USD